Introducing the Welsh Intensive Care Society

 - WICS also runs national audits and co-ordinates multi-centre research projects.

-- There is also a trainee section, WITS, which holds its own educational meetings supported by the main society.
+- There are also sections for trainees, WITS, and for nursing and AHP members, each of which hold their own educational meetings supported by the main society.

 Sounds Great – What Does it Cost?